pfsense/docs/source/captiveportal/captive-portal-configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For obvious reasons, **Simultaneous-Use** is not compatible with "Reauthenticate users" option.
-We recommand not using **Simultaneous-Use** in FreeRADIUS if users re-authentication is enabled.
+We recommand not using **Simultaneous-Use** in your FreeRADIUS config if you wish to use users re-authentication.

 FreeRADIUS Package